ChrisDuffley/stationPlaylist/readme.md

 Most of these will work in Studio only unless otherwise specified.
 Unless noted otherwise, these commands support speak on demand mode.

-* Alt+Shift+T from Studio window: announce elapsed time for the currently playing track.
+* Alt+Shift+T from Studio window: announce elapsed time for the currently playing track, voice track, or cart.
-* Control+Alt+T (two finger flick down in SPL touch mode) from Studio window: announce remaining time for the currently playing track.
+* Control+Alt+T (two finger flick down in SPL touch mode) from Studio window: announce remaining time for the currently playing track, voice track, or cart.
 * NVDA+Shift+F12 (two finger flick up in SPL touch mode) from Studio window: announces broadcaster time such as 5 minutes to top of the hour.
 Pressing this command twice will announce minutes and seconds till top of the hour.
 * Alt+NVDA+1 (two finger flick right in SPL mode) from Studio window: Opens alarms category in Studio add-on configuration dialog (does not support speak on demand).
 * Alt+NVDA+1 from Creator's Playlist Editor and Remote VT playlist editor: Announces scheduled time for the loaded playlist.